 • Clarifying how you want your life to look instead (if you do want to make some changes)

 • Creating and then working through your plans to make those things happen

 S/he does this through careful listening and focused questions that help you arrive at your own answers and solutions.
-Your coach also holds you accountable for the commitments you make to yourself and, by extension, to your coach.
-Thus, you become not only the architect of the future you envision, but also the “contractor.”
+Your coach also holds you accountable for the commitments you make to yourself.
+In short, you receive support in becoming not only the architect of the future you envision, but also the “contractor.”

-During that process and to the extent you choose, the two of you focus upon specific actions that will take you to whatever outcome(s) you have in mind.
-Together, you make a powerful team that gets things done, step by step and even—now and then—leap by leap.
+During that process and to the extent you choose, you and your coach focus upon specific actions you will take to reach whatever goals/outcomes you have in mind.
+Meanwhile you (as the "active partner" in this enterprise) are pressing ahead step by step and even—now and then—leap by leap.

-Please bear in mind that coaching and therapy differ significantly: a coach, for example, will not help you work through mental/emotional issues or heal wounds from the past.
+Please bear in mind that coaching and therapy differ significantly: a coach, for example, will not help you work through mental/emotional issues or heal wounds from the past (or present).
 S/he will, however, assist you with defining goals, with planning and carrying out actions to achieve those goals, and with working through certain kinds of transitions.

-Example?
-Let’s say that procrastination keeps blocking your progress or messes with you in other ways.
-In such a case, and one all too common, your coach can help you devise very specific actions to keep pushing forward instead of letting things slide.
-Perhaps, for example, you begin focusing on the next small step only, rather than continuing to obsess over the gulf between where you are now and where you want to be.
+So, let’s say that procrastination keeps blocking your progress or messing with you in other ways.
+In such a case and one all too common, your coach can support you as you devise very specific actions to keep pushing forward instead of letting things slide.
+Perhaps, for example, you begin focusing only upon the next small step, rather than continuing to obsess over the gulf between where you now find yourself and where you actually want to be.
 Or you work out some other fiendishly clever way to subvert the procrastination urge...

-What you and your coach would Not do is begin an in-depth exploration of the origins of your procrastinating behavior.
-If you think such an exploration might be helpful, perhaps you should consider contacting a counseling professional.
-But if you simply need help defining and then working through a particular process—focusing upon actions rather than emotions—you may find a *coach useful.
+What you and your coach would be unlikely to do is begin a profound exploration of the origins of your procrastinating behavior.
+If you think that and other explorations could be helpful, do consider working with a counseling professional.
+But if you simply need help with defining and then tackling a particular goal or process—focusing upon actions rather than emotions—you may find a coach useful.